-The base management fee is calculated at an annual rate of 2.00% of our "average adjusted gross assets", which equal our gross assets net of U.S. Treasury Bills, temporary draws under any credit facility, repurchase agreements or other balance sheet transactions undertaken at the end of a fiscal quarter for purposes of preserving investment flexibility for the next quarter and adjusted to exclude cash, cash equivalents and unfunded delayed draw loans, if any (see example below), and is payable quarterly in arrears.
+The base management fee is calculated at an annual rate of 2.00% of our "average adjusted gross assets" which equal our gross assets (net of U.S. Treasury Bills, temporary draws under any credit facility, cash and cash equivalents, repurchase agreements or other balance sheet transactions undertaken at the end of a fiscal quarter for purposes of preserving investment flexibility for the next quarter and adjusted to exclude cash, cash equivalents and unfunded delayed draw loans, if any) and is payable quarterly in arrears.
 The base management fee is calculated based on the average adjusted gross assets at the end of the two most recently completed calendar quarters, and appropriately adjusted for any share issuances or repurchases during the current calendar quarter.
 For example, if we sold shares on the 45th day of a quarter and did not use the proceeds from the sale to repay outstanding indebtedness, our gross assets for such quarter would give effect to the net proceeds of the issuance for only 45 days of the quarter during which the additional shares were outstanding.
-For the fiscal years ended September 30, 2013, 2012 and 2011, the Investment Adviser earned base management fees of \$21.3 million, \$17.5 million and \$14.9 million, respectively, from us.
+For the years ended September 30, 2014, 2013 and 2012, the Investment Adviser earned base management fees of \$24.3 million, \$21.3 million and \$17.5 million, respectively, from us.